jtmogen/semantisk-samhandling-ops-l/README.md

 To clone a repository check out the following [link](https://github.com/git-guides/git-clone)

+## Slack Channel

+We have created a slack channel that can be used for discussion and questions

+mattilsynet-hq.slack.com#ops-landbruk-livestock-stadardisering

+Please contact Lars Bekk for an invite lars . bekk @ mattilsynet.no

 # Data Exchange Protocol - High Level Scope

 A web enabled protocol for the exchange of data entities that correspond to the LAIM data model.
 A generic approach to data sharing that allows for future model constructs to be exhanged without need to change the protocol.